COMP2160-Game-Development/Prac-01/README.md

 - Architecture & Version Control

 ## Welcome and Github/Unity refresher
-In these sheets, you'll find the exercises you must complete each week to earn a mark.
+In these sheets, you'll find the exercises you should be doing to develop the skills needed to complete the assessments.
 If at any point you get stuck, don't forget to read the read the [Unity Scripting Reference](https://docs.unity3d.com/ScriptReference/).
 We will not be explaining what everything does.
 It is up to you to get used to reading the API reference yourself.

 ### Linking your Student ID
 If you've made it this far, you've already used the Github Classroom link on iLearn.
 But did you link your Student ID to your Github account?
 If not, you'll need to make sure you do that next time, as this information is used for marking your assignments.

-If your student ID wasn't on the list, please send an email to cameron.edmond@mq.edu.au with your student ID so it can be added to the roster.
+If your student ID wasn't on the list, please send an email to kayson.whitehouse@mq.edu.au with your student ID so it can be added to the roster.
 You'll be able to link your account next prac.

 ### Brushing up on Git
 We will not go into detail about cloning projects using Github, as you have covered this previously.
-If you need a refresher, we've provided Github's short course on [Git and Github Fundamentals](https://classroom.github.com/a/TQ86t74s).
+If you need a refresher, we've provided Github's short course on [Git and Github Fundamentals](https://classroom.github.com/a/vxJDhym8).

 ### Opening the Project
 Clone the repository onto your computer using the Git client of your choice.
 Remember that this unit's Unity projects are contained **inside** the repository, rather than repository itself.
-Open this up in Unity, making sure you are using [2022.3.37f1](https://unity.com/releases/editor/whats-new/2022.3.37).
+Open this up in Unity, making sure you are using [6000.0.53f1](https://unity.com/releases/editor/whats-new/6000.0.53).

 Let's review the Unity interface.
 Here is an image of the default Unity layout: